 Content

-Maca root is rich in a number of nutrients, such as fiber, essential amino acids, fatty acids, vitamin C, calcium and several bioactive compounds that may support its medicinal properties.
+Maca root is rich in a number of nutrients, such as fiber, essential amino acids, fatty acids, calcium, antioxidants like vitamin C, and several other bioactive compounds that may support its medicinal properties.

 But can extracts of maca or maca root powder increase sex drive?
 Could the effects of maca root improve sexual dysfunction like erectile dysfunction (ED) or premature ejaculation?